 The Fund is exposed to daily cash redemptions of redeemable units.
-It therefore invests the majority of its assets in investments that are regularly traded in an active market and can be readily disposed of.
-The Fund's investment portfolio consists mainly of private debt and government securities that are regularly traded in active markets.
+It therefore invests the majority of its assets in investments that are traded in an active market and can be readily disposed of.
+The Fund's investment portfolio mainly consists of equity securities listed in the PSE.

 In accordance with the Fund's policy, the Trustee monitors the Fund's liquidity position on a daily basis and excess cash position is invested in securities that are readily realizable to ensure that redemptions are funded within the prescribed period indicated in the Fund's Plan Rules.

-The Trustee also has in place a liquidity contingency plan drawn up specifically for UITFs and other managed accounts.
-The liquidity contingency plan provides a framework for addressing potential liquidity crisis situations which consist of identifying early warning indicators of a potential liquidity problem, setting out response action plans and defining the roles and responsibilities of key units and personnel to effectively manage the liquidity situation and ensure client's liquidity requirements are met in a timely and orderly manner.
+The Trustee also has in place a liquidity contingency plan drawn up specifically for its UITFs and other managed accounts.
+The liquidity contingency plan provides a framework for addressing potential liquidity crisis situations which consists of identifying early warning indicators of a potential liquidity problem, setting out response action plans and defining the roles and responsibilities of key units and personnel to effectively manage the liquidity situation and ensure client's liquidity requirements are met in a timely and orderly manner.

-The Fund's financial liabilities mainly pertain to trust fees payable and accrued professional and custodian fees which are contractually due within twelve (12) months from the reporting date.
+The Fund's financial liabilities pertain to professional fees payable, due to brokers and trust fees payable, which are all contractually due within twelve (12) months from the reporting date.